white-label-development/DotNetCore/AspNetCoreMvc2/2-detail.md

 " MVC supports declarative validation rules defined with attributes from the System.ComponentModel.DataAnnotations namespace, meaning that validation constraints are expressed using the standard C# attribute features"

 MVC automatically detects the attributes and uses them to validate data during the model-binding process

+#### Web Artifacts

+ The convention is that third-party CSS and JavaScript packages are installed into the wwwroot/lib folder.
+Bootstrap etc..